Ramapo Rhododendron Rhododendron 'Ramapo'

 -

-This beautiful dwarf rhododendron has large trusses of lovely purple spring flowers that provide a beautiful contrast to the green foliage.
-A very compact evergreen shrub that is perfect for small gardens in cool, damp climates.
-A terrific choice when a small accent plant with great presence is needed.
-Equally well-suited for a low hedge.
-Hardy; good cold tolerance
+This beautiful dwarf rhododendron has fragrant leaves and large trusses of lovely purple spring flowers that provide a beautiful contrast to the green foliage and attract bees and hummingbirds.
+It is perfect for small gardens in cool, damp climates or planted in containers and used in interiorscapes.
+This diminutive shrub is a terrific choice when a small accent plant with great presence is needed.
+It is equally well suited for a low hedge or planted in a woodland area.

-Insects, Diseases, and Other Plant Problems: Rhododendrons are susceptible many insect predators and diseases.
-Potential insect problems include aphids, borers, galls, lacebugs, scale, leafhoppers, mealy bugs, thrips, whiteflies and mites and disease problems include powdery mildew, blights, root rots, and leaf spots.
-A well-maintained healthy plant in the proper environment should have limited problems, however.
+Insects, Diseases, and Other Plant Problems: Potential insect problems include aphids, borers, galls, lace bugs, scale, leafhoppers, mealy bugs, thrips, whiteflies, and mites.
+Disease problems include powdery mildew, blights, root rots, and leaf spots.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.